sentimentapp/application/README.md

 ### Application
 - [Working Application Video](https://youtu.be/Po-BH-1kRBw)
     - Note: The application shown in this video has the [BERT Transformer](https://github.com/sentimentapp/core/tree/main/transformer) model integrated rather than the project's original [CNN-LSTM](https://github.com/sentimentapp/core/tree/main/cnn-lstm).
-The model being used in this video is not necessarily the app's final model because it was primarily created for learning and experimentation purposes.
+The model being used in this video is not necessarily the app's final model, as it was primarily created for learning and experimentation purposes.
 It is also important to note that the journal entry examples used in this video were cherry-picked to make sure the demo showed correct classification.
-In reality, the model being used in the video was only able to achieve a measly 46% accuracy on the validation dataset due to issues with the data that it was trained on.
+In reality, the model being used in the video was only able to achieve a measly 46% accuracy on the validation dataset due to issues with the dataset that it was trained on.

 ### ML Models
 - [Repository with Different Experimental Models](https://github.com/sentimentapp/core)